amikashima/Undergraduate-Dissertation/README.md

 In recognising the contemporary significance of understanding the multifaceted nature of politicians’ opinions and policy positions, this dissertation aims to investigate the dynamics of Members of Parliament’s (MPs’) attitudes towards refugees using speeches in the House of Commons.
 The House of Commons offers MPs substantial autonomy to speak as they choose and dissent from conventional party ideologies, even if they vote in line with their party.
 This made parliamentary transcripts an effective and unique textual source for obtaining insights into MPs’ attitudes towards refugees.

 ### Key Features of This Study
-- Timeframe: Speeches were extracted from January 2015 to July 2023 justified by two notable political events: the 2015 Refugee Crisis in Europe and the enactment of the Illegal Migration Act on July 20th 2023.
+- Speeches were extracted from January 2015 to July 2023, justified by two notable political events: 1) the 2015 Refugee Crisis in Europe and 2) the enactment of the Illegal Migration Act on July 20th 2023.
-- With this extensive collection of texts, computational tools are applied to make inferences about the three dynamics of MPs’ attitudes:
+- With this extensive collection of texts, computational tools were applied to make inferences across three dimensions of MPs’ attitudes:
-  1. Partisan dynamics: The variation of rhetorical characteristics and positions both across and within political parties
+  1. Partisan dimension: The variation of rhetorical characteristics and positions both across and within political parties
-  2. Temporal dynamics: Trends in the prominence of expressed sentiments of “hostility” and “hospitality”
+  2. Temporal dimension: Trends in the prominence of expressed sentiments in “hostility” and “hospitality”
-  3. Categorical dynamics: The variations in MPs’ linguistic attitudes towards different “types” of refugees
+  3. Categorical dimension: The variations in MPs’ linguistic attitudes towards different “types” of refugees

 The study’s results offer fresh insights into the intricate dynamics of parliamentary dialogue on refugees, including the intra-party variations in policy positions, erratic events-driven fluctuations in expressions of “hostility” and “hospitality”, and substantial disparities in linguistic attitudes towards government-sanctioned refugees compared to asylum seekers crossing the English Channel.